jacobwconklin/stselab-game-backend/README.md

 ```
 BEFORE DEPLOYING (in case other contributor / team has made necessary changes) and test version before deploying.

+4) Push changes to GIT.
+Either in terminal or using VSCode.
+This is so that your changes persist if another team deploys

-4) In VS Code with the backend folder opened click:
+5) In VS Code with the backend folder opened click:
     View -> Command Palette -> Azure App Service: Deploy to Web App

 Done.